tgirke/rcf/rates.md

 ## Software install

-* Registered users can email software install requests to ticket system @ [support@biocluster.ucr.edu](mailto:support@biocluster.ucr.edu).
+* Registered users can email software install requests to HPCC's issue tracking system @ [support@biocluster.ucr.edu](mailto:support@biocluster.ucr.edu).
 Install requests are addressed in the order received.
 Simple installs are addressed within 1 to a few days.
 Complex installs may take longer.

 ## Startup packages for new PIs